Whistler Parks: Top 7 Places for Outdoor Adventures

 Other winter activities include snowboarding, ziplining, snowmobiling, snowshoeing, heli-skiing, tubing, sledding and bungee jumping.
 Get a peek at the best Whistler winter activities and where to try them.

 Whistler Mountain Bike Park

 Enjoy mountain biking in the summer?
 Head to Whistler Mountain Bike Park, the city’s top place for action, obstacles and adventure.
-Gear up, grab a bike and plan for a thrilling downhill ride through the woods.
+Gear up, grab a bike and plan for a downhill ride through the woods.
 Whistler Mountain Bike Park even ranks among the best lift-accessed downhill bike parks in the world.

 Bikers of all ages and skill levels are welcome.
-The park has four zones with places for beginners, intermediate riders and experts.
-The Fitz Zone offers trails for all riders and the GMC Pump Track, which helps riders warm up before riding trails.
+The park has four zones for beginners, intermediate riders and experts.
+The Fitz Zone offers trails for all riders and GMC Pump Track, which helps riders warm up before riding trails.
 Intermediate to advanced should try Garbanzo Zone and its 2,700 vertical feet.
-To take it to the next level, ride the Creek Zone and Peak Zone.
+To take it to the next level, ride Creek Zone and Peak Zone.
 Both offer jumps, twists and turns only suitable for expert riders.

 To access the park and features, pick up a pass.
 Park passes are available for five and 10 days, as well as unlimited and during twilight hours.

 Located on the popular Alta Lake only 15 minutes from Whistler Village, find Rainbow Park.
 This area welcomes both residents and visitors to relax by the lake, swim, play volleyball and picnic.
-In the summer, concessions open where guests can buy food and refreshments.
-In addition, pet owners have an off-leash area called Barking Bay where dogs can run and swim.
+In the summer, concessions open where guests buy food and refreshments.
+In addition, pet owners have an off-leash area called Barking Bay where dogs run and swim.